NHKK/my-resume/resume.md

 ## Experience
 ### Vanguard
 ##### Senior Developer, May 2023 - Present
-- Created a serverless solution for delivering content and client-side libraries across multiple single-page applications using typescript with vite for bundling and served from AWS S3.
+- Led the re-architecture of a serverless content delivery solution for multiple web applications using TypeScript with Vite for efficient bundling, hosted on AWS S3.
+Replaced legacy AWS ECS-based script serving solution with AWS S3 and API Gateway setup - enhancing performance and reducing infrastructure costs.
-- Worked on Adobe Experience Platform Web SDK to integrate with client-side libraries to provide a tailored user experience while also leveraging playwright to simulate client behaviors.
+- Collaborated on integrating the Adobe Experience Platform Web SDK with client-side libraries to deliver personalized user experiences, employing Playwright for client behavior simulation and testing.
-- Migrated multiple team repos from bitbucket onto GitHub with GitHub actions.
+- Successfully migrated multiple team repositories from Bitbucket to GitHub, implementing GitHub Actions for streamlined CI/CD processes.
-- Mentored and coached junior developers on best practices and testing standards.
+- Provided mentorship and coaching to junior developers, emphasizing best practices in software development, testing standards, and agile methodologies.

 ### Lunchbox Technologies
 ##### Full-Stack Developer , September 2021 - April 2023
-- Use NestJS, typescript, and postgres to build multiple loyalty systems that enable restaurants to engage with customers and increase sales by gamify purchases by awarding points or coupons.
-In addition added a redis to handle awarding events.
+- Developed innovative loyalty systems using NestJS, TypeScript, and PostgreSQL to empower restaurants in boosting customer engagement and sales through gamified purchase incentives such as point rewards and coupons.
+Implemented Redis as a caching solution to optimize performance during awarding events.
-- Created RESTful APIs to expose Zope ZMI capabilities using Python to provide restaurants with a portal for configuring menus, menu items and loyalty programs.
-React was used for the client portal.
+- Engineered RESTful APIs leveraging Python to expose Zope ZMI functionalities, enabling restaurants to configure menus, menu items, and loyalty programs via a dedicated portal.
+Utilized React to craft an intuitive and responsive client interface.
-- Designed and built a menu ingestion system to handle highly customized menu items such as pizzas, subs/sandwiches via MongoDB and AWS SQS and Lambdas.
+- Architected and implemented a robust menu ingestion system utilizing MongoDB, AWS SQS, and AWS Lambdas.
+Successfully managed complex menu items (e.g., pizzas, subs/sandwiches) with a focus on scalability and customization.

 ### Vanguard
 ##### Senior Developer, July 2016 - September 2021